Office: 309 Plant BioScience Building

 Graduate Students and Lab Researchers

 - Dr. Todd Osmundson, M.Sc.
-Morphological and molecular systematics of Rocky Mountains alpine Laccaria http://nature.berkeley.edu/~tosmunds/about.html
+2004.
+Morphological and molecular systematics of Rocky Mountains alpine Laccaria.
+Associate Professor University of Wisconsin-LaCrosse

-- Christopher Mahony.
+- Christopher Mahoney.
 M.Sc.
 2005.
 Effects of native ectomycorrhizal fungi on aspen seedlings in greenhouse studies: inoculation methods, fertilizer regimes, and plant uptake of selected elements in smelter-impacted soils.
-Soil Conservation, Bureau of Land Management, Montana.
+Montana Soil Conservation Service.

 - Paul E Trusty.
 M.Sc.
+2009.
 Impact of severe fire on the ectomycorrhizal fungi of whitebark pine seedlings.
 NSF GK-12 Fellowship.
+Senior Park Ranger, Allegheny County Parks, PA.

 - Erin Lonergan.
+M.Sc.
+2012.
 Currently working on Monitoring of whitebark pine seedlings inoculated with native ectomycorrhizal fungi.
+Botanist, USDA Forest Service, Klamath National Forest.

-- Dr. Eva Grimme (Post Doc) from Montana State University.
+- Dr. Eva Grimme.
+Post Doc 2008-2009 from Montana State University.
 Inoculation of whitebark pine seedlings.
+Currently MSU Plant Diagnostic Lab.

-- Dr. Bob Antibus (Sabbatical) from Bluffton University, Ohio.
+- Dr. Bob Antibus.
+Sabbatical 2009-2010 from Bluffton University, Ohio.
 Physiology of the native ectomycorrhizal fungi from whitebark pine limber pine forests in Montana.
+Retired.